rladies/rladiesguide/content/organization/tech/accounts/index.en.md

 R-Ladies welcomes members of all R proficiency levels, whether you're a new or aspiring R user, or an experienced R programmer interested in mentoring, networking & expert upskilling.
 Our community is designed to develop our members' R skills & knowledge through social, collaborative learning & sharing.
 Supporting minority identity access to STEM skills & careers, the Free Software Movement, and contributing to the global R community!

 We are pro-actively inclusive of queer, trans, and all minority identities, with additional sensitivity to intersectional identities.
 Our priority is to provide a safe community space for anyone identifying as a minority gender who is interested in working with R. As a founding principle, there is no cost or charge to participate in any of our R-Ladies communities around the world.
-You can access our presentations, R scripts, and Projects on our Github account (https://github.com/rladies) and follow us on Twitter (https://twitter.com/RLadiesGlobal) to stay up to date about R-Ladies news!
+You can access our presentations, R scripts, and Projects on our Github account (https://github.com/rladies) and follow us on Mastodon (https://hachyderm.io/@RLadiesGlobal) to stay up to date about R-Ladies news!

 Make sure you read and comply with our code of conduct (https://rladies.org/coc/) and community guidelines (https://guide.rladies.org/about/mission/#r-ladies-rules--guidelines).

 Please note that by taking part in an R-Ladies event you grant the community organizers full rights to use the images resulting from the photography/video filming/media, and any reproductions or adaptations of the images for publicity, fundraising or other purposes to help achieve the community's aims.
 This might include (but is not limited to), the right to use them in their printed and online publicity, social media, press releases and funding applications.
 If you do not wish to be recorded in these media please inform a community organizer.
 ```

+To edit this message an other basic information of your grooup, go to Manage Group > Edit Group Settings and select the 'Basic Information' tab.

 -   Feel free to translate this message to your local language(s).

 -   You can adapt the content, as long as it aligns with our code of conduct and community guidelines.
 This means
     that R-Ladies mission, the code of conduct and the message regarding photography and filmings must be included.

 -   You can add links to your chapters' social media if you want.

+-   You can add new topics.

+-   Please don't change the name of the group or the meetup url.

+{{% notice note %}}
--   Every time you run an event publish it into your chapter Meetup account.
-This will keep the chapter active.
+**Every time you run an event publish it into your chapter Meetup account.** This will keep the chapter active.
 Only events published on Meetup are considered as chapter activity (because these are the ones we can keep
 track of).
+{{% /notice %}}

 {{% notice tip %}}
 What if Meetup is not a popular platform in your country?